Trainspotting (film): Critical reception

-Rolling Stones Peter Travers wrote, "the film's flash can't disguise the emptiness of these blasted lives.
+Rolling Stone's Peter Travers wrote, "the film's flash can't disguise the emptiness of these blasted lives.
 Trainspotting is 90 minutes of raw power that Boyle and a bang-on cast inject right into the vein".
 In his review for The Washington Post, Desson Howe wrote, "Without a doubt, this is the most provocative, enjoyable pop-cultural experience since Pulp Fiction".
 Jonathan Rosenbaum, in his review for the Chicago Reader, wrote, "Like Twister and Independence Day, this movie is a theme-park ride – though it's a much better one, basically a series of youthful thrills, spills, chills, and swerves rather than a story intended to say very much".

 The film's release sparked controversy in some countries, including Britain, Australia and the United States, as to whether or not it promoted and romanticised drug use.
 U.S. Senator Bob Dole accused it of moral depravity and glorifying drug use during the 1996 U.S. presidential campaign, although he later admitted that he had not seen the film.
 Producer of the film Andrew Macdonald responded to these claims in a BBC interview stating "we were determined to show why people took drugs ... you had to show that it was fun and that it was awful" to which Boyle adds "It's the music and humour that makes people feel it's glamorising drugs."
 Despite the controversy, it was widely praised and received a nomination for Best Adapted Screenplay in that year's Academy Awards.
 Time magazine ranked Trainspotting as the third best film of 1996.